jc-rochez/microsoft-fabric-end-to-end-data-platform/README.md

 It can be used for:
 - Learning Microsoft Fabric
 - Demonstrating data engineering skills
 - Building a starter kit for real-world projects

 ---

+## ⭐ Support

+If you found this project useful, feel free to give it a star ⭐

+---